AngeloJacobo/RISC-V/README.md

 # ABOUT
-Design implementation of the RISC-V Integer core in Verilog HDL.
-The core is implemented via FSM.
-The standard 5 prstages
+Design implementation for the RISC-V Integer core in Verilog HDL.
+The core is FSM-based (no pipelining) and no Control Status Register (CSR) yet.

 ## Hierarchy
 -> rv32i_core
    -> rv32i_basereg
    -> rv32i_decoder

 ## Testbench
 The hex file `inst.hex` contains the test instructions.This hex file initializes the instruction memory regfile using the `readmemh` command.
 Below are the testcases used.
 In comments are the equivalent assembly code of each hex instruction and the expected results of each instruction.